infovisions/infovisions.github.io/_members/david-lapaglia.md

 ---
 name: David Lapaglia
 image: images/members/davidl-photo.jpg
-role: undergrad
+role: affiliate
-description: Undergraduate Student
+description: Technology Consultant
-affiliation: University of Colorado
+affiliation: Makse Group
 ---

-David is a senior undergraduate student at the University of Colorado Boulder, where he is pursuing a BS in Information Science.
+David is a graduate at the University of Colorado Boulder, where he completed a BS in Information Science.